downerdm/Downer-Portfolio/README.md

 THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications
+WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I click on the images of the applications
 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices